 This course provides students with an overview of the automotive industry, a basic understanding of how each system within an automobile works, and automotive safety procedures.
 Topics include the use of basic automotive hand, power, and lifting tools; major measuring instruments; automobile diagnostics; and other devices and procedures used by automotive technicians.
 This course is intended for beginning automotive technology students or anyone interested in the automotive industry.
-(FT) Associate Degree Credit only and not Transferable.
+(FT) AA/AS.